7RU7H/Archive/Brain-Hacking/Actions/Empathic-Methodology.md

 	- Shutting up?
 	- Other

-If you do talk then everything is a negotiation
+If you do talk then everything is a negotiation?
 - Are prepared?
 - Empathetic Model - [YouTube - Former FBI Agent Explains How to Negotiate - WIRED](https://www.youtube.com/watch?v=yH5ChB7awcM)
 1. Assessment Phase